bimodwien/full-STK-test/web/README.md

   - Name: input for the new menu name
 - Save creates the menu under the selected parent and refreshes the tree.

-Note: Adding a brand new root from the UI isn’t included yet.
-We can add a dedicated “Add root menu” control if needed.
+Add a root menu:

+- Click the "Add root menu" button in the header bar.
+The right panel opens with Parent = null (root) and Depth = 1.

 ### Edit